Understand Work/Life Benefits and Policies

 Columbia officers who adopt a child or accept a foster child into their home are eligible for many of the same policies and benefits as parents with biological children.
 In addition, the Adoption Assistance Program will reimburse eligible faculty and staff for certain expenses directly related to the legal adoption of a child.

-Additional informational resources are available through the Employee Assistance Program, including articles on a wide-range of adoption-related topics such as:
+Additional informational resources are available through the Employee Assistance Program, which provides:

 The University's Adoption Assistance Program assists full-time, benefits-eligible officers and non-union support staff with the often substantial costs incurred with adoption.

 Please visit the HR Benefits website for more information about the program, a complete list of expenses that qualify for reimbursement, and instructions on how to submit for reimbursement.